mp81ss/miniclib/readme.txt

 See example.c or directly the headers (fully doxygenated), or the help file.

-With both CLang v11 and VS2019 is ~17% faster than utarray, see cv_bench.c
+PERFORMANCE:
+Generally about 10-20% faster than utarray (https://troydhanson.github.io/uthash/utarray.html).
+Tested on windows with CLang v11 and VS2019, Linux with gcc v4.8.5 See file cv_bench.c